suhr/med/README.md

 - (`n`) `w`: Wait n line times
 - (`from`, [`to`]) `p`: Play file lines, from `from` to `to`.
 Each line is played with a delay, like in a music tracker
 - `s`: Stop playing

+When you open a file with med, it immediately executes (without delay) lines before the first empty line.
+After that, it shows a cli allowing you to enter commands.

+Use `p` to play the file and `s` to stop playing.

 ## Note syntax